BoryaGames/catto.js/README.md

 });
 ```

+If you want to reply to an interaction with an ephemeral message, feel free to use `"ephemeral": true` (it's deprecated in DiscordJS, but not in CattoJS!), no need to use new Discord's flags system.

 ### Sharding

 Sharding from 2500+ servers, Discord will require you to use shards, and CattoJS organizes multiple shards into clusters.
 For that you need to split your bot in two files - launcher and the bot.